-Most injuries at retail establishments fall into just a few categories, such as:
+Most employee injuries at retail establishments fall into a handful of categories and are largely preventable.